 Packaging and Aesthetics:

-- Comes in a pretty classic looking 90ml bottle.
+- Comes in both 90ml and 30ml bottle sizes.
 It reminds me of a bottle you would see a vintage ink come in.

 Inks Similar in Color: